onataliaduran/cv-builder-app/README.md

 # cviiing app

 This is a soon-to-be CV-builder app called cviiing.
-The whole idea behind cviiing is to create an app that turns the tiresome task of creating, editing and sharing a CV, into an easy-peasy job.
+The whole idea behind cviiing is to create an app to turn the tiresome task of creating, editing and sharing a CV, into an easy-peasy job.

 ## Provisional Landing Page